 In this technique, the researcher simply asks questions verbally or with the help of a questionnaire to find out the motives, goals, and needs of the respondents.

-Under this technique of motivation research, a number of pencil and paper tests may be conducted by the researcher to elicit responses from the consumers about their wants, desires, opinions, interests, reactions, etc.
+Under this technique of motivation research, several pencils and paper tests may be conducted by the researcher to elicit responses from the consumers about their wants, desires, opinions, interests, reactions, etc.

 The information obtained is then quantified which means that it is assigned a numerical score to yield a measure of the strength of a specific need or motive.

-First, individuals may not themselves to be aware of the actual reasons or motives underlying their behaviour.
+- First, individuals may not be aware of the actual reasons or motives underlying their behavior.

-Second, respondents May rationalize their actions or statements.
-Respondents may be unwilling to reveal they’re true motives and may be inclined to give socially acceptable responses.
+- Second, respondents May rationalize their actions or statements.
+Respondents may be unwilling to reveal their true motives and may be inclined to give socially acceptable responses.

 Thus, they made deliberately falsify self-report inventories to impress the researcher or to avoid personal embarrassment.